MartinezAgullo/genai-tifda/README.md

 1. Ingest multimodal data from diverse sources.

 2. Convert this data into a valid format to be used as Common Operational Picture (COP) by the Battle Management System (BMS).
+Note that this is not a real COP but a toy-model one.

 3. Selectively distribute only the essential information to the relevant output actors, utilizing their specific formats.